figure002/setlyze/src/setlyze/docs/html/_sources/distribution.txt

     in the same folder as this script.

-Next to SETLyze's Bazaar repository, you'll also need the Bazaar repository for SETLyze's Sphinx documentation.
-The documentations repository contains the source of the Sphinx documentation for SETLyze.
-This repository is all you need to work on SETLyze's documentation.
-The subfolder ``source`` contains the source files of the documentation.
+The folder ``[setlyze-repo]/src/doc-src/source`` contains the source files of the documentation.
 The source files end with the extension ".rst".
 You can edit these with a text editor.
-The ``source`` folder also contains a file called ``conf.py``.
-In this file you need to edit the line that starts with ``sys.path.insert``.
-This line contains a path that points to the folder that contains setlyze's module folder (``[setlyze-repo]/src/setlyze/``).
-So edit this path so it points to the ``src`` folder of the SETLyze repository.
 After editing the source files (``*.rst``) for the documentation, you can use the make files ("Makefile" on Linux, "make.bat" on Windows) to generate the actual HTML documentation.
 Refer to the `Sphinx documentation <http://sphinx.pocoo.org/contents.html>`_ for instructions.